 The possibility to film Full Frame internal 8K 12 bit RAW video up to 30 fps and 4K up to 120 fps is far what most filmmakers need.
 You need to realize how much data these modes will use.
 In 8K 12 bit RAW the R5 writes approx. 2600 Mbps so high performing memory cards will require a serious investment if you’re planning to do so.

-Where the Canon R5 shines relative to his competitors is his Dual Pixel CMOS AF with 5940 detection points available.
+Where the Canon R5 shines relative to its competitors is its Dual Pixel CMOS AF with 5940 detection points available.
 The (self-learning) tracking features will take a lot of headaches away.
 For example, I work a lot with the Panasonic GH5 which AF is not very reliable and responsive.
-This is a challenge to take in mind when shooting complex gimbal moves where the distance from the camera to the subject various a lot.
+This is a challenge to take in mind when shooting complex gimbal moves where the distance from the camera to the subject varies a lot.
 With the high performing autofocus, these kinds of shots become much easier so you can focus a lot more on your framing and movement instead to worry about the AF all the time.